A-THIF/flutter_snake_game/README.md

 ## 🧩 How to Play

-- 📲 **Tap the left/right edges** to turn the snake left or right
+- 📲 **Tap the left/right edges** to turn the snake
-- 🍎 Eat apples to grow longer and boost your score
+- 🍎 Eat apples to grow longer & boost your score
 - 🔄 Wrap around screen edges — no walls!
 - 💥 Game ends if you run into yourself